Overview: The ASEAN-Australia-New Zealand Free Trade Area (AANZFTA)

 Malaysia Viet Nam

-The AANZFTA is a comprehensive and single-undertaking free trade agreement that opens up and creates new opportunities for approximately 660 million peoples of ASEAN, Australia and New Zealand - a region with a combined Gross Domestic Product of more than USD 5.8 trillion as of 2015.
+The AANZFTA is a comprehensive and single-undertaking free trade agreement that opens up and creates new opportunities for approximately 663 million peoples of ASEAN, Australia and New Zealand - a region with a combined Gross Domestic Product of approximately USD 4 trillion as of 2016.
 In line with the ASEAN Community Vision 2025 , the AANZFTA aims for sustainable economic growth in the region by providing a more liberal, facilitative and transparent market and investment regimes among the twelve signatories to the Agreement.

 The Agreement has eighteen chapters and four annexes, covering various aspects of trade in goods, services and investment as well as competition and intellectual property rights.
 It also includes specific schedules of commitments on tariffs, specific services and movement of natural persons